carpentriesoffline/CW24_Build_miniHPC/doc/step-by-step.md

 - Configure Slurm

-Add the following to /etc/slurm/slurm.conf
+Add the following to /etc/slurm/slurm.conf.
+Change all occurences of `pixie` in this script to the name of your cluster.

 ```
 SlurmctldHost=pixie001(192.168.5.101)